Hoomee90/places-tracker/README.md

 ## Description

-Description
+This site allows users to create entries detailing various places they've been.
+They can fill out a form with the place's name, how long they stayed, a color to display it in, and a journal entry.
+They can then view a list of all the places they have entered, and click them to see details.

 ## Setup/Installation Requirements

 1. Press the green <> Code button and select Download ZIP
 2. Unzip file
-4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName".
+4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "PlacesTracker".
 5. In the command line, run the command `dotnet run` to compile and execute the application.
 Then navigate to https://localhost:5001.
 6. Optionally, you can run `dotnet run --launch-profile "production"` to run in the run in production mode, as oppose to development.